-Roderick R. Baty joined the Company in July 1995 as Vice President and Chief Financial Officer and was elected to the Board of Directors to fill a vacant seat in August 1995.
+Roderick R. Baty became President and Chief Executive Officer in July 1997.
+He joined the Company in July 1995 as Vice President and Chief Financial Officer and was elected to the Board of Directors to fill a vacant seat in August 1995.
 Prior to joining the Company, Mr. Baty served as President and Chief Operating Officer of Hoover Precision Products from 1990 to January 1995, and as Vice President and General Manager of Hoover Precision Products from 1985 to 1990.